-Hand Foot and Mouth Disease (HFMD /Coxsackie virus) is a highly contagious viral illness common in babies and children especially under the age of 10.
-HFMD often runs rampant in day cares and schools freaking out parents, caregivers, and teachers with unsightly rash and blisters.
+Hand, foot, and mouth Disease (HFMD/Coxsackie virus) is a highly contagious viral illness common in babies and children especially under the age of 10.
+HFMD often runs rampant in daycares and schools freaking out parents, caregivers, and teachers with an unsightly rash and blisters.

 While western treatment is palliative, holistic medicine offers remedies to not only soothe symptoms but also to reduce the likelihood of infection and speed the course of healing in those who contract HFMD.

 What are the symptoms of hand foot and mouth disease?

 Sudden onset with fatigue, fever, sore throat, and small red spots in the mouth (tongue, gums, and inside of the cheeks) that turn into blisters lasting 4 – 6 days.
 A non-itchy skin rash develops with flat or raised red spots that may also blister.
 The rash is usually located on the palms, fingers, and soles of the feet; it may also appear on the buttocks and/or genitalia.

 Often confused with…

 Coughing and sneezing.
 Direct contact with nose and throat secretions and feces of infected persons.

 3 – 5 days from date of contact.